EMDR Therapy – A Comprehensive Overview of the Benefits for PTSD and Trauma

 4. How does EMDR therapy compare to other forms of therapy?

-Unlike traditional talk therapies, EMDR therapy does not require the patient to talk in detail about the distressing event or complete homework between sessions.
-EMDR therapy can often be completed in fewer sessions, making it an appealing choice for those seeking rapid resolution of their trauma and PTSD symptoms.
+Unlike traditional talk therapies, EMDR therapy does not require the patient to talk in detail about the distressing event.
+The aim is not for the trauma sufferer to unburden themselves – rather, EMDR aims to help the patient rewire their brain, so that traumatic memories lose their power over them, and no longer cause intense emotion or upset.
+In this way, EMDR acts directly on trauma stored in the memory, which means therapy can often be completed in fewer sessions than would be required with other therapies.
+This makes EMDR an appealing choice for those seeking rapid resolution of their trauma and PTSD symptoms.

 5. Who can benefit from EMDR therapy?